altocodenl/tagaway/readme.md

 - Upload
    - Retry on error.
    - Show estimated time remaining in ongoing uploads.
-   - Ignore deleted pictures flag for both upload & import.
+   - Ignore deleted pivs flag for both upload & import.
    - New upload flow
       - Starting state: area from dropdown & button for files & button for folder upload.
       - Uploading state: button for starting new upload and button for starting tagging state.